Confidence sets in nonparametric calibration of exponential L\'evy models: The model and the estimators

-Since $\psi_{\epsilon}(-u)=\overline{\psi_{\epsilon}(u)}$ only the symmetric part of $w_\sigma^1$, $w_\lambda^1$ and the antisymmetric part of $w_\gamma^1$ matter.
-The antisymmetric part of $w_\mu^1$ contributes a purely imaginary part to $\hat \mu(x)$.
+Since $\psi_{n}(-u)=\overline{\psi_{n}(u)}$ only the symmetric part of $w_\sigma^1$, $w_\lambda^1$ and the antisymmetric part of $w_\gamma^1$ matter.
+The antisymmetric part of $w_\mu^1$ contributes a purely imaginary part to~$\hat \mu(x)$.
 Without loss of generality we will always assume $w_\sigma^1$, $w_\lambda^1$, $w_\mu^1$ to be symmetric and $w_\gamma^1$ to be antisymmetric.
 We further assume that the support of $w_\sigma^1$, $w_\gamma^1$, $w_\lambda^1$ and $w_\mu^1$ is contained in $[-1,1]$.
 We define the estimation error $\Delta\hat{\sigma}^2:=\hat{\sigma}^2 -\sigma^2$ and likewise for the other estimators.
-We will also use the notation $\Delta\psi_\epsilon:=\psi_\epsilon-\psi$.
+We will also use the notation $\Delta\psi_{n}:=\psi_{n}-\psi$.
 The estimation error $\Delta\hat{\sigma}^2$ can be decomposed as

-The first term is the approximation error and decreases in $U$ due to the decay of $\mathcal{F}\mu$.
-The second is the stochastic error and increases in $U$ by the growth of $\Delta\psi_{\epsilon}$.
-The cut-off value $U$ is the crucial tuning parameter in this method and allows a trade-off between the error terms.
-The other estimation errors allow similar decompositions as $\Delta\hat{\sigma}^2$ in \eqref{error_sigma}.
+The first term is the approximation error and decreases in the cut--off value $U$ due to the decay of $\mathcal{F}\mu$.
+The second is the stochastic error and increases in $U$ by the growth of $\Delta\psi_{n}$.
+For growing sample size $n$ the term $\Delta\psi_{n}$ becomes smaller so that the stochastic error decays even if we let $U\to\infty$ as $n\to\infty$.
+For $\sigma=0$ the term $\Delta\psi_{n}(u)$ grows polynomial in $u$ so that we can let $U$ tend polynomially to infinity, whereas for $\sigma>0$ it grows exponentially in $u$ and we can let $U$ tend only logarithmically to infinity.
+This is the reason for the polynomial and logarithmic convergence rates for $\sigma=0$ and for $\sigma>0$, respectively.
+For fixed sample size the cut--off value $U$ is the crucial tuning parameter in this method and allows a trade--off between the error terms.
+The influence of the cut--off value $U$ is analogous to the influence of the bandwidth $h$ on kernel estimators, more precisely $U^{-1}$ corresponds to $h$.
+The other estimation errors allow similar decompositions as $\Delta\hat{\sigma}^2$ in~\eqref{error_sigma}.

 We shall analyze the asymptotic properties of the stochastic errors in depth.
 To bound the approximation errors some smoothness assumption is necessary.
-We assume that the L\'evy triplet belongs to a smoothness class $\mathcal{G}_s(R,\sigma_{\max})$ with $s\in\mathbbm{N}$ and $R,\sigma_{\max}>0$ specified in~ \cite[Definition~4.1]{calibration}.
+We assume that the L\'evy triplet belongs to a smoothness class $\mathcal{G}_s(R,\sigma_{\max})$ with $s\in\N$ and $R,\sigma_{\max}>0$ specified in~ \cite[Definition~4.1]{calibration}.
 The assumption $\mathcal{T}\in\mathcal{G}_s(R,\sigma_{\max})$ includes a smoothness assumption of order $s$ on $\mu$ leading to a decay of $\mathcal{F}\mu$.
 To profit from this decay when bounding the approximation error, we assume the weight functions to be of order $s$, this means